alper-guven/valkeygen/README.md

 `createValkeyKeyParam(paramName: string)`

-Creates a `Redis Key Param` object.
+Creates a `Valkey Key Param` object.

-It can be used in a `Redis Keys Config Template Array` when creating `Redis Keys Config`
+It can be used in a `Valkey Keys Config Template Array` when creating `Valkey Keys Config`

 ```typescript
 const exampleValkeyKeysConfig = {